-Of course we don’t know what you are feeling and thinking about the ways climate change is going to effect the future.
+Of course I don’t know what you are feeling and thinking about the ways climate change is going to effect the future.

-We include this on the psychotherapy website because from our point of view, psychotherapists’ current social responsibilities include helping us all to process distress about the consequences of climate change.
+I include this on the psychotherapy website because from my point of view, psychotherapists’ current social responsibilities include helping us all to process distress about the consequences of climate change.
 In other words, taking the threats of climate change seriously can be traumatic and this in turn inhibits and disables people doing what they can do.

 Psychotherapists and Counsellors for Social Responsibility (PCSR) was set up in 1995 to locate psychotherapy and counselling in a socio-political context.
 From its founding it had an interest in the environment through an ecopsychology group.

 Click here for a link to an Ecopsychology website

 Click here for a link to the new organisation Climate Psychology Alliance which has many important contributions to this issue

 Click here for the proceedings of a recent conference on 2nd July 2011 Changing climates 2nd July 2011

 Click here for Judith’s lecture at the Royal Society of Medicine 28th Sept 2011 Too much to bear

 Click here for details of an Ecopsychology gathering August 1st – 4th 2013